ItsWasteD/Energy-Air-Bot/README.md

 3. Go to [game.energy.ch](game.energy.ch) enter your phone number and then wait until you receive the pin on your phone.
 4. Enter the PIN press the button and the bot will automatically do his job.

+## Help me!
+If you see any questions in the `questions` variable, that have a false answer please let me know!
+Or create a new Issue.

+Thanks for your help :)

 ## Author
 * David Roth